-27. Content Licensing/Syndication
+27. Content Licensing & Syndication

-28. Comment on Other Blogs
+#28.
+Comment on Other Blogs

-29. Answer Queries on Quora
+#29.
+Answer Queries on Quora

 Just like forums, Q&A sites like Quora are a great place to promote your blog content and also get ideas for new blog posts.

 Then post your answer to that question, with a relevant excerpt and link to your blog post.
-If your answer is really useful and gets upvoted, you could get a lot of referral traffic to from Quora.
+If your answer is really useful and gets upvoted, you could get a lot of referral traffic from Quora.

-30. Create a Mobile App
+#30.
+Create a Mobile App

 Creating a mobile app for your blog and getting your readers to download it is a great way to get repeat traffic from mobile devices.
 Every time your blog is updated, your app users will get a notification so they can read your posts within the app itself.

 An app also gives your mobile users a better user experience than a responsive website because it is optimized for the mobile environment.

 #31.
 Email Signature

-A much underestimated method of promoting your blog is in your email signature.
-You can either post a link to your blog in your automatic Gmail signature or use a service like WiseStamp that will pull your latest post from your RSS feed and display it in your email signature.
-Every time you send an email, you are now promoting your blog too.
+A much-underestimated method of promoting your blog is in your email signature.
+You can either post a link to your blog in your automatic Gmail signature or use a service that will pull your latest post from your RSS feed and display it in your email signature.

 #32.
 Promote Offline

-33. Attend and Host Events
+#33.
+Attend and Host Events

 “The people you meet and connect with in real-world settings are far more likely to naturally lead to discussions about your blog and ways you can help each other.
 This yields guest posts, links, tweets, shares, blogroll inclusion and general business development like nothing else.”

-34. Check Your Analytics
+#34.
+Check Your Google Analytics

 You can also keep track of which blog communities and syndication sites are sending you the most referral traffic, so you know whether to continue promoting your posts there.

-35. Start a Tweetchat
+#35.
+Start a Tweetchat

 Create a unique hashtag for your chat.
 For instance, if I had to start a Tweetchat, I would probably use the hashtag #blogbrandz to promote branding around my business and blog.

-36. Use Snip.ly
+#36.
+Use Snip.ly

-37. Repurpose Your Content
+#37.
+Repurpose Your Content

-A great way to promote your blog to different audiences who prefer different ways of consuming content is to repurpose your blog posts from text into audio, PPT, video and infographics.
+A great way to promote your blog to different audiences who prefer different ways of consuming content is to repurpose your blog posts from text into audio, PPT, video, and infographics.

-This gives you more avenues to promote your blog as each of these content formats can be promoted on sites like SlideShare, YouTube, Visual.ly and various podcast sites.
+This gives you more avenues to promote your blog as each of these content formats can be promoted on sites like SlideShare, YouTube, Visual.ly, and various podcast sites.
 It also attracts a different kind of reader, one who might prefer video over text, for instance.

 You can see how I repurposed my blog post, Why Do I Need A Blog?
-I Have Facebook, Twitter And LinkedIn into the video here, allowing me to post it on YouTube as well.
+I Have Facebook, Twitter & LinkedIn into the video here, allowing me to post it on YouTube as well.

-38. Revive Old Posts
+#38.
+Revive Old Posts

-I use a plugin called Revive Old Post to do that.
-It allows you “to share about your old posts on Twitter, Facebook, Linkedin to get more hits for them and keep them alive.”
+I use a plugin called Revive Old Post to share old posts on Twitter, Facebook, and Linkedin, get more hits for them and keep them alive.

 As you can see in the image above, this plugin does help me get traffic from social networks.

-39. Send Your Post To Journalists
+#39.
+Send Your Post To Journalists

 If you want to get quoted in the press and let journalists know that you’re an authoritative source of information on a specific topic, cultivate relationships with them and send them a link to your blog posts every time you publish.

-You could even get an offer to syndicate your blog post to their website or be asked to write a column for their publication.
+You could even get an offer to syndicate your blog posts to their website or be asked to write a column for their publication.
 Twitter is a great place to build relationships with journalists so make sure you have a significant presence there.

 #40.
 Pay for Promotion

-41. Use Your Video Feed
+#41.
+Use Your Video Feed

 If you publish a vlog or video blog, you can create YouTube cards and Call To Action Overlays to get your viewers to visit your blog and subscribe to your mailing list.

 You could offer an exclusive, unlisted video free to your subscribers, as bait to subscribe, since they already love your videos and would probably love to see more of you.

-Also include the URL to your blog in the Description of every one of your YouTube videos so you can get more referral traffic.
+Also, include the URL to your blog in the Description of every one of your YouTube videos so you can get more referral traffic.

-“SlideShare is really the ‘YouTube for PowerPoint presentations’, allowing you to embed and share presentations anywhere on the web,” says Gregory Ciotti.
+“SlideShare is really the YouTube for PowerPoint presentations, allowing you to embed and share presentations anywhere on the web,” says Gregory Ciotti.

-SlideShare can send a good deal of referral traffic to your blog, if you learn to use it well.
-Ciotti recommends it to people who aren’t comfortable with video, because it “offers a far simpler way to create new forms of content on a small budget and with minimal time.”
+SlideShare can send a good deal of referral traffic to your blog if you learn to use it well.
+Ciotti recommends it to people who aren’t comfortable with video because it “offers a far simpler way to create new forms of content on a small budget and with minimal time.”

 SlideShare also has a high authority presence in Google search results, so creating presentations that rank for keywords can be much easier than ranking a post on your blog.